 The Appraisal Period

-Schools to choose 1 option

-6.5 [The appraisal period will be for 12 months and will run from [date] to [date].
+6.5 The appraisal period will be for 12 months and will run from September to September.

-6.5 [The appraisal period for all staff will be 12 months.
-However, the school operates different appraisal periods for different groups of staff as follows:

-For teaching staff the appraisal period will run from [date] to [date]

-For support staff the appraisal period will run from [date] to [date]]

 6.6 In line with the school’s Pay Policy, teachers’ salaries will be reviewed annually with effect from 1 September and no later than 31 October (or 31 December in the case of the Headteacher).